Heritage at Risk

 We have provided heritage advice on the implementation of bushfire protection measures to heritage structures as HMAS Penguin (Defence) and our Canberra team has been involved in development of post disaster interpretation at Mt Stromlo Observatory (ANU), which was severely damaged by bushfires of 2003.

 At Baiame Cave, a significant Aboriginal rock art site in NSW, we are working with local stakeholders in developing a management plan that includes guidelines for monitoring and mitigating environmental risks to the cave, as well as human risks associated with increased visitation.
 Mitigation measures include improving management of visitor access and promoting educational opportunities lead by Aboriginal elders to increase understanding of Aboriginal culture and land management practices.

-Beyond our shores, GML’s Catherine Forbes, Senior Associate and a member of ICOMOS International Scientific Committee on Risk Preparedness (ICORP), has undertaken post disaster reviews of the impacts of the earthquakes on the cultural heritage of the Kathmandu Valley, Nepal and Christchurch, New Zealand.
+Beyond our shores, GML’s Catherine Forbes, Principal and a member of ICOMOS International Scientific Committee on Risk Preparedness (ICORP), has undertaken post disaster reviews of the impacts of the earthquakes on the cultural heritage of the Kathmandu Valley, Nepal and Christchurch, New Zealand.
 Catherine is a member of Blue Shield Australia and convenor of the joint Australia and New Zealand ICOMOS Working Group on Cultural Heritage Risk Preparedness.
-Annabelle Tanuwidjojo, GML Graduate Heritage Consultant, is the Secretary of Blue Shield Australia.